Wade, Giants beat D-backs in 9th, hold 2-game NL West edge - KESQ

 AP Baseball Writer

+San Francisco closes with three games at home against San Diego.
+The Dodgers finish with three at home against NL Central champion Milwaukee.

+On a night when former Giants star Madison Bumgarner settled for a no-decision pitching against his former club back in San Francisco for the first time in front of cheering fans, Wade drew the final ovation.

-With the score tied at 4 in the ninth, Wilmer Flores hit a one-out double off Joe Mantiply (0-3), who then intentionally walked Donovan Solano.
-A walk to pinch-hitter Curt Casali loaded the bases for Wade, and he singled into right field.
+With the score tied at 4, Wilmer Flores hit a one-out double in the ninth off Joe Mantiply (0-3), who then intentionally walked Donovan Solano.
+A walk to pinch-hitter Curt Casali loaded the bases for Wade.

-Wade is 13 for 23 (.565) with 12 RBIs in the ninth inning this season, prompting teammates to begin calling him “Late Night LaMonte.”
-Despite the reputation, this was his first walk-off hit.

 Tyler Rogers (7-1), San Francisco’s sixth reliever, pitched two innings for the win.

-Johnny Cueto entered in relief for the first time in his career after coming off the injured list earlier in the day and pitched 2 1/3 innings for the Giants, allowing one run and three hits with three strikeouts.
+Johnny Cueto entered in relief after coming off the injured list earlier in the day and pitched 2 1/3 innings for the Giants, allowing one run and three hits with three strikeouts.

-“It was big for him to give us a couple innings there,” catcher Buster Posey said.
-“I’m sure as long as he’s been in the big leagues it had to be obviously a very different feel coming out of the bullpen, but it was same Johnny attacking, mixing.”

-Brandon Crawford homered in the fourth off his former longtime teammate MadBum, who helped the Giants win championships in 2010, ‘12 and ’14.
+Brandon Crawford homered in the fourth off his former longtime teammate MadBum, who helped the Giants win championships in 2010, ‘12 and ’14 — Bumgarner was the World Series MVP that last time.

 Posey hit a sacrifice fly against Bumgarner in the third.